 Heaphy Track huts and campsites

-The Heaphy Track accommodation has been undergoing a transformation in recent times, the Perry Saddle and Heaphy Huts have been replaced, now it’s as five star as you are likely to get when roughing it: heavy insulation; big double glazed windows; separate bedrooms, ie, four; a slew of gas rings for cooking up dinner; flyscreens, that’s actually sandfly screens; big airlocks; huge timber decks; and, at least at Heaphy Hut, two flushing toilets that are undercover, ie, no big walk at night, although you do have to go outside.
+The Heaphy Track accommodation has been undergoing a transformation in recent times, the Perry Saddle, James McKay, and Heaphy Huts have been replaced, now it’s as five star as you are likely to get when roughing it: heavy insulation; big double glazed windows; separate bedrooms, ie, four; a slew of gas rings for cooking up dinner; flyscreens, that’s actually sandfly screens; big airlocks; huge timber decks; and, at least at Heaphy Hut, two flushing toilets that are undercover, ie, no big walk at night, although you do have to go outside.

 The other two huts, Gouland Downs and Lewis are more like it used to be, ie, less comfort, more character.